wallarm/product-documentation/include/integrations/integration-not-working.md

 * The second cycle intervals: 0, 1, 3, 5, 30 seconds
 * The third cycle intervals:  1, 1, 3, 5, 10, 30 minutes

 If the percentage of unsuccessful requests reaches 60% in 12 hours, the integration is automatically disabled.
-If you receive system notifications, you will get message about automatically disabled integration.
+If you receive system notifications, you will get a message about automatically disabled integration.

 <!-- ## Demo videos